 A company uses penetration pricing when it enters a market with a new product or service at a low price point.
 The initial margin-per-sale is low but the low price lets the company capture a larger part of the market than with higher pricing.

 Positioning Statement (see 30-Second Pitch)

-This occurs when two competing companies repeatedly undercut each other’s prices.
+In a price war, two competing companies repeatedly undercut each other’s prices.
 Price wars are dangerous for a small business, which may not have the cash flow to compete against a larger, more established company.

-- 1. Introduction of product to the market
+- Introducing the product to the market

-- 2. If successful, rapid business growth
+- If the product is successful, rapid business growth

 Profit (see Margin)

 Proprietary Information (see also Intellectual Property)